cachilders/lang_fairy_books/README.md

 #### Please contribute

 If you find text missing (it's possible a volume or two were missed, though I don't think so) or that does not belong (less likely), feel free to open a PR.
 Likewise, I'd like to see any work produced via this repo, and would welcome an index of projects and recipes should any arise.

+#### WIP

+Please note: the GPT-2 corpus is a work in progress, and it's included here for ease of access.
+I'm not certain of it's correctness is my point, and it is likely to change.